AndreasChristensen89/resto-booking-system/README.md

 ### Icons
 Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.

-### Hosting and Developement
+### Hosting and Development
 * GitHub was used to host the repository
-* GitPot was used for development and version control
+* GitPod was used for development and version control
 * Heroku was used to deploy site
 * Cloudinary was used as cloud service